Sign In

 intratumor heterogeneity

-We develop systematic approaches to infer and integrate genetic, epigenetic, regulatory, transcriptional topologic and functional information in the single cell level, to charcterize and study the relationships between different types of subclones within a given tumor.
-We developed a method to predict pathway activity in single cells from scRNA-seq to support these efforts (SiPSiC).
-We are studying how transcriptional and regulatory heterogenity drive disease and response to therapy, for example in adenoid cystic carcinoma (Parikh*, Wizel* et al. Cell Reports 2022) and acute lymphoblastic leukemia (Anand*, Guillaumet-Adkins*, Dimitrova*, Yun*, Drier* et al. Blood 2021).
+We develop systematic approaches to infer and integrate genetic, epigenetic, regulatory, transcriptional topologic and functional information in the single cell level, to characterize and study the relationships between different types of subclones within a given tumor.
+We developed a method to predict pathway activity in single cells from scRNA-seq to support these efforts (SiPSiC, Davis, Wizel and Drier, Genome Research 2024).
+We are studying how transcriptional and regulatory heterogeneity drive disease and response to therapy, for example in adenoid cystic carcinoma (Parikh*, Wizel* et al. Cell Reports 2022) and acute lymphoblastic leukemia (Anand*, Guillaumet-Adkins*, Dimitrova*, Yun*, Drier* et al. Blood 2021).

 ×